Village of Brainard Board of Trustees

 Voting nay: none

-Motion made by Trustee Robeson to approve the October 21, 2024 minutes with corrections, seconded by Trustee Hummel.
+Motion made by Trustee Vrbka to approve the December 16, 2024 minutes, seconded by Trustee Karber.

 Voting aye: Robeson, Hummel, Vrbka, Karber, and Pesek..